Get answers for your health queries from top Doctors for FREE!

 What does it feel like when your bile duct is blocked?

-Symptoms of blocked bile duct after gallbladder removal includes:
+Symptoms of blocked bile duct after gallbladder removal include:

 Symptoms of blocked bile duct after gallbladder removal

-If you experience any of these symptoms after a gallbladder removal, you should contact your doctor immediately.
+If you experience these symptoms after a gallbladder removal, you should contact your doctor immediately.
 Please remember that bile duct obstruction can be a severe condition requiring prompt medical attention.

 Continue reading to understand how your health provider will assess if you have a bile duct obstruction.

-Before a diagnosis of biliary duct obstruction after gallbladder removal, a healthcare provider may perform the following steps:
+Before a diagnosis, your healthcare provider may perform the following steps:

 The provider will take a detailed account of the patient's symptoms and perform a physical examination.

-Blood tests, such as liver function tests and complete blood count, may be performed to check for signs of liver damage or infection.
-A biliary obstruction typically results in abnormally high bilirubin levels, alkaline phosphatase levels, and liver enzyme levels.
+Blood tests, such as liver function tests and complete blood counts, may be performed to check for signs of liver damage or infection.
+Biliary obstruction typically results in abnormally high bilirubin, alkaline phosphatase, and liver enzyme levels.

 Imaging studies